bdrelling/GoatHerb/README.md

 ## Out of Scope

+GoatHerb wasn't designed to wrap the entire GitHub API.
+Instead, GoatHerb specializes in publicly available information that you can get _without_ API authentication.

+As such, the following features are out of scope:

 - Authentication
 - Private Repositories
 - GitHub Enterprise

-> GoatHerb wasn't designed to wrap the entire GitHub API as GitHub's API is _massive_.
-Instead, GoatHerb optimizes for publicly available information that you can get without API authentication.
-Besides, there are [numerous Swift GitHub SDKs already available](https://swiftpackageindex.com/search?query=GitHub) to take your pick from.
+> Disappointed?
+No worries!
+There are [numerous Swift GitHub SDKs available](https://swiftpackageindex.com/search?query=GitHub) to take your pick from.

 ## Contributing